-We have discussed many topics about roto evaporator in previous article, for instance, how to use a roto evaporator, how to install a rotary flask evaporator, how to maintain a rotary flask evaporator, and roto evaporator cannabis extraction method, etc..
-Today we would like to sum up some typical questions from the Internet about rotary flask evaporator, and list several recommended answers for your reference.
+We have discussed many topics about the rotary evaporator in previous articles, for instance, how to use a rotary evaporator, how to install a rotary flask evaporator, how to maintain a rotary flask evaporator, and rotary evaporator cannabis extraction method, etc..
+In this paper, the author would like to make a brief introduction to the two frequently asked questions on the rotary evaporator.

-Question: How do I evaporate water and ethanol using a roto evaporator?
+The first question: How can I evaporate water and ethanol by using a rotary evaporator?

 Answer A: You could shift the temperature for quicker evaporation.
-However, since you have casein rich proteins in the solution, it doesn't seem wierd at all that you take all that time to evaporate the solution (loads of hydrogen bonding!).
-Beware, however, not to denaturate your protein (if it is indeed your goal!) by increasing the temperature.
+However, since you have rich proteins in the solution, it doesn't seem wired at all that you take all that time to evaporate the solution (loads of hydrogen bonding!).
+However,you may have your protein (if it is indeed your goal!) by increasing the temperature.

 Answer B: I would like to recommend a vacuum pump to further lower pressure and offering high pumping capacity.
-Even without elevating temperature all the solution can be evaporated.
-Pump it with a vacuum pump which can attain pressure lower than vapour pressure of the solution which you want to evaporate.
+Even without elevating temperature, all solution can be evaporated.
+Pumping it with a vacuum pump which can attain pressure lower than vapour pressure of the solution which you want to evaporate.

 Background: I am following a protocol for extracting lipids from liver tissue for a cholesterol assay.
 The protocol calls for adding a 2:1 chloroform:methanol mixture, homogenizing, and rotating at 4C overnight.
 The next day, KH2PO4 is added and the mixture is split into three phases.
 The lower phase contains the lipids as well as chloroform, which must then be evaporated by drying in a stream of nitrogen.

-Answer A: A roto evaporator could solve your problem(40°C maximum temperature of the bath).
+Answer A: A rotary evaporator could solve your problem(40°C maximum temperature of the bath).

-Answer B: If you are going to measure only cholesterol, you don't need a speedvac, rotary flask evaporator or even nitrogen stream.
-Just add 0.1% of butyl hydroxytoluene to your samples, and let them evaporate overnight in a fume hood.
+Answer B: If you are going to measure only cholesterol, you don't need a speed vac, rotary flask evaporator or even nitrogen stream.
+Just adding 0.1% of hydro to your samples, and let them evaporate overnight in a fume hood.
 It works perfectly, and the samples will not suffer.
 But you can do that if you are planning to quantify cholesterol only.
-Do not even bother to measure fatty acids, phospholipid composition or other lipid species.
+Do not even bother to measure fatty acids, composition or other lipid species.
 It won't work.